 What is the Local Resilience Forum?

 Surrey's Local Resilience Forum (LRF) is a multi-agency partnership made up of representatives from local public services, including the Emergency Services, Local Authorities, NHS England and the Environment Agency, which are all Category One Responders under the Civil Contingencies Act 2004.
-The LRF is also supported by Category Two Responders, such as Highways England and utility companies.
+The LRF is also supported by Category Two Responders, such as National Highways and utility companies.

 The Surrey LRF brings together all agencies with a significant role to play in responding to and recovery from the effects of emergencies, and was formed to meet the requirements of the Civil Contingencies Act 2004.
 The LRF aims to plan and prepare for local incidents and large scale emergencies.

-List of Category One Responders
+Category One Responders

 - Surrey Police